Rating: ![]()

 Language: 4 - Listen to Sengoku swear!

-Formerly available in the US from US Manga Corps on a single bilingual DVD.
+Formerly available in North America from US Manga Corps on a single bilingual DVD.
 Was also available on three subtitled or dubbed VHS volumes, as well as a dubbed CD-ROM of QuickTime video.
 All of the above are out of print (though you can still find the Cyber City DVD Used from Amazon).